kaveenpsnd/kaveenpsnd/README.md

 ###

-<p align="left">My name is Kaveen Pasinduma and I'm a Software Engineering Undergraduate, from SLIIT</p>
+<p align="left">My name is Kaveen Pasinduma and I'm a Software Engineering Undergraduate, from Sri Lanka</p>

 ###